-Judicial System Sound.
-Our judicial system is sound and effective at core, and it remains, and must ever be maintained, as the safeguard of those principles of liberty and justice which stand at the foundation of American institutions: justice are separated, neither is safe.
-There are, however, some members of the judicial body who have lagged behind in their understanding of these great and vital changes in the body whose minds have never been opened to the new applications of the old principles made necessary by the new conditions.
-Judges of this stamp do last-ing harm by their decisions, because they convince poor men in need of protection that the courts of the land are profoundly ignorant of and out of sympathy with their needs, and profoundly ignorant or hostile to any proposed remedy.
-To such men it seems a cruel mockery to such their it spents a cruer mockery to have any court decide against them on the ground that it desires to preserve "liberty" in a purely technical form, by withholding liberty in any real and constructive sense.
+Our judicial system is sound and effective at core, and it remains, and must ever be maintained, as the safeguard of those principles of liberty and justice which stand at the foundation of American institutions: for. as Burke finely said, when liberty and justice are separated, neither is safe.
+There are, however, some members of hind in their understanding of these great and vital changes in the politic, whose minds have never been opened to the new applications of the old principles made necessary by the new conditions.
+Judges of this stamp do lasting harm by their decisions, because they convince poor men in need of protection that the courts of the land are profoundly ignorant of and out of sympathy with their needs, and profoundly ignorant or hostile to any proposed remedy.
+To such men it seems a cruel mockery to have any court decide against them on the ground that it desires to preserve "liberty" in a purely technical form, by withholding liberty in any real and constructive sense.

-There are certain decisions by various courts which have been exceedingly detrimental to the rights of wage-workers This is true of all decisions that decide that men are, by the constitution, "guaranteed their liberty" to contract to enter permitted to interfere with this and a dangerous occupation, or to work an undesirable or improper number of hours, or to work in unhealthy surroundings; and therefore cannot recover damages when maimed in that occupation, and cannot be forbidden to work what the legislature decides is an excessive numper of hours, or to carry on the work under conditions which the legislature decides to be unhealthy.
-Decisions such as those nullify the legislative effort to protect the wage-workers who most need protection from those employ-ers who take advantage of their grinding need.
-They halt or hamper the movement for securing better and more equitable conditions of labor.
-There is also, I think, ground for the belief that substantial injustice is often suffered by employes in consequence of injunctions without notice to them, and punishing them for contempt of court in instances where, as a matter of fact, they have no knowledge of any proceed-Organized labor is chafing ings. the unjust restraint comes from repeated resort to this of procedure.
-Its discontent been unwisely expressed, and is a sound basis for it, and the orderly and law-abiding people of a com-munity would be in a far stronger position for upholding the courts if the undoubtedly existing abuses could be provided against.
+There are certain decisions by various courts which have been exceedingly detrimental to the rights of wage-workers.
+This is true of all decisions that decide that men are, by the constitution, "guargovernment supreme over, and tutional liberty to contract" should be anteed their liberty" to contract to enter undesirable or improper number of hours, or to work in unhealthy surroundings; and therefore cannot recover damages when maimed in that occupation, and cannot be forbidden to work what the legislature decides is an excessive number of hours, or to carry on the work under conditions which the legislature decides to be unhealthy.
+Decisions such as those nullify the legislative effort to protect the wage-workers who most need protection from those employers who take advantage of their grinding need.
+They halt or hamper the move ment for securing better and more equitable conditions of labor.

+There is also, I think, ground for the belief that substantial injustice is often suffered by employes in consequence of the custom of courts issuing temporary injunctions without notice to them, and punishing them for contempt of court in instances where, as a matter of fact, they have no knowledge of any proceed Organized labor is ings. the unjust restraint which comes from repeated resort to this plan of procedure.
+Its discontent has been unwisely expressed, and often improperly expressed, but there is a sound basis for it, and the orderly and law-abiding people of a community would be in a far stronger position for upholding the courts if the unabtedly existing abuses could be provided against.

 Matters for Thought for Labor.
-Such proposals as those mentioned above as advocated by the extreme labor leaders, contain the vital error of being class legislation of the most offensive kind, and even if enacted into law I be lieve that the law would rightly be held unconstitutional.
-Moreover, the labor people are themselves now beginning to nvoke the use of the power of injunc During the last ten years and within my own knowledge, at least fifty injunctions have been obtained by labor them being to protect the union label (a "property right"), but some being obtained for other reasons against employ-
+Such proposals as those mentioned above as advocated by the extreme labor leaders, contain the vital error of being class legislation of the most offensive kind, and even if enacted into law I believe that the law would rightly be held unconstitutional.
+Moreover, the labor people are themselves now beginning to invoke the use of the power of injunction.
+During the last ten years, and within my own knowledge, at least fifty injunctions have been obtained by labor mions in New York city alone, most o them being to protect the union label (a "property right"), but some being obtained for other reasons against employ-